Éliette Abécassis: Biography

 In September 2000, she published with Albin Michel La Répudiée.
 For this novel she received the Prize of Believing Writers 2001.
-This novel is inspired by the screenplay she wrote for the film Kadosh by Israeli director Amos Gitai.
+This novel was inspired by the screenplay she wrote for the film Kadosh by Israeli director Amos Gitai.
 In 2001, Le Trésor du temple recounts Qumran's follow in the footsteps of the Templars: Ary Cohen and Jane Rogers meet to investigate the secret of the Jerusalem temple.
 Qumran's trilogy borrows the form of the adventure and suspense novel but conceals in the plots a real erudition and a real metaphysical ambition.
 The same year, she directed the short film La Nuit de noces, the screenplay of which was co-written with Gérard Brach.

 In 2002, her novel Mon père is published, which tells of the questioning of an idyllic father-daughter relationship, while Qumran is adapted into a comic book by Gémine and Makyo.
 In 2003, her novel Clandestin tells the story of an impossible love.
 It is part of the selection of twelve books for the Prix Goncourt.

 In 2004, the last part of Qumran, The Last Tribe, appeared.
 In 2005, with her novel Un heureux événement, Éliette Abécassis tackles the theme of motherhood.
-She also directed the documentary-fiction Tel Aviv la vie, with Tiffany Tavernier.
+She also directed the documentary-fiction, Tel Aviv la vie with Tiffany Tavernier.

 In 2009, she published the novel Sépharade, whose heroine in her existential quest immersed herself in the world of the Sephardic Jews of Morocco.
 In 2011, she published Et te voici permise à tout homme where she talks about the difficulties of obtaining a religious divorce.

 In 2013, she publishes Le Palimpseste d'Archimède.

 In 2014, she published Un secret du docteur Freud, written with the help of her mother, a psychoanalyst.
 In 2015, Alyah appeared, a sort of testimony from a Jewish woman after the January 2015 Île-de-France attacks.
 Le maître du Talmud, published in 2018, is a new historical-religious thriller, the plot of which is set in the kingdom of France in the thirteenth century, marked by the emergence of the Inquisition and religious fanaticism.

 Éliette Abécassis is divorced and the mother of two children.

-Women's right
+Women's rights activism

 Eliette Abécassis is involved in associations fighting for the rights and freedoms of women, including the association SOS les Mamans.
 Alongside the lawyer Marie-Anne Frison-Roche and the philosopher Sylviane Agacinski, she campaigned vigorously against surrogacy, which she likened to a practice of commodification of the body of women and reification of the child.